c10d-dev/craft-hcaptcha/README.md

 If you want to know what options are available, see the [hCAPTCHA documentation](https://docs.hcaptcha.com/configuration).

-NOTE: If you’re using the CraftCMS [Contact Form](https://plugins.craftcms.com/contact-form) plugin or you're using craft-hcaptcha to validate a public user registration, just activate the corresponding toggle in the plugin's settings, you're all set!
+NOTE: After this step is done, if you’re using the CraftCMS [Contact Form](https://plugins.craftcms.com/contact-form) plugin or you're using craft-hcaptcha to validate a public user registration, just activate the corresponding toggle in the plugin's settings, you're all set! (the hcaptcha will be automatically verified on submission)

 ## Verify the hCAPTCHA